LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 In the name of delusion,

-are you the joke?

-In the name of delusion,

-to never come back;

-In the name of delusion,

-like we don't exist;
+is this a joke?

-In the name of delusion,
+in the name of delusion,

-I wish not to wish,
+I wish not to wish;

-In the name of delusion,
+in the name of delusion,

-I wish that you save me.
+I wish that you save me;

+in the name of delusion,

+I wish I forget

+your hunter eyes.

 &nbsp;